Etno94/star-wars-vue/README.md

 - setup(props)
 - line 83: return { sortKey, reverse, sortedRows, sortRows };

-In order to have access to these ref variables in the template, it's necesary to return them, making them being 'closed over';
+In order to have access to these ref variables in the template, it's necesary to return them, making them being 'closed over'.
+Although, this may not be the purest form of Closure.

 ### Sidenote